10 January 2026

 To compare manual billing vs POS software, let’s first understand what each approach means in real restaurant operations.

-Manual billing involves:
+Manual billing typically involves:

 This system depends heavily on human accuracy and memory.

-POS (Point of Sale) software automates:
+A Restaurant POS (Point of Sale) system automates:

 Manual billing slows down: